 - A. Blue Shield Promise makes every effort to ensure claims that are the Blue Shield Promise financial responsibility are paid, denied, or contested within 30 calendar days of receipt.
-At least 90% of claims that are the Blue Shield Promise financial responsibility to pay are processed within 30 calendar days of receipt or 95% within 45 working days. - Receipt dates are based on when Blue Shield Promise receives the claim the first time. - B. Misdirected Claims - 1.
-Claims that are the financial responsibility of the IPA/medical group or Full Risk Hospitals are forwarded to the appropriate payer within 10 working days. - 2.
-Billing Providers receive notices from Blue Shield Promise identifying the responsible payers. - C. Reimbursement Rates - 1.
-To be eligible for payment, the claim must be complete and accurate. - 2.
+At least 90% of claims that are the Blue Shield Promise financial responsibility to pay are processed within 30 calendar days of receipt, 95% within 45 working days of receipt, or 99% within 90 calendar days of receipt. - Receipt dates are based on when Blue Shield Promise receives the claim the first time.

+B. Misdirected Claims

+- 1. Claims that are the financial responsibility of the IPA/medical group or Full Risk Hospitals are forwarded to the appropriate payer within 10 working days. - 2.
+Billing Providers receive notices from Blue Shield Promise identifying the responsible payers.

+C. Reimbursement Rates

+- 1. To be eligible for payment, the claim must be complete and accurate. - 2.
 Contracted providers are paid at contracted rate. - 3.
-Non-contracted providers are paid at Medi-Cal established rates. - D. Interest payments are applied to complete claims that are not paid within 45 working days.
+Non-contracted providers are paid at Medi-Cal established rates.
+If there are no Medi-Cal established rates, payment will be made at 15% of billed charges. - 4.
+Miscellaneous drugs/supplies for non-surgical procedures are reimbursable with HCPC Z7610 when all the following criteria is met, and will be paid at \$36.53 per Drug for Miscellaneous Drugs with Revenue Codes 25x or 63x, and \$227.60 per Item for Miscellaneous Supplies with Revenue Code 27x: - i.
+The item is billed by hospital outpatient departments, emergency rooms, surgical clinic, or community clinic; - ii.
+The item being billed does not have a unique billing code/HCPCS code; and - iii.
+The item is not related to a surgical procedure. - D. Interest payments are applied to complete claims that are not paid within 45 working days.
 Interest is paid for the period of the time that the payment is late. - 1.
 Emergency services The greater of \$15 for each month period or 15% per annum. - 2.
 All other complete claims 15% per annum or daily rate of 0.000411. - 3.
-Interest payments are not made for claims where additional information is received after the original claim payment or denial, claims denied due to untimely filing and later paid because evidence of timely prior filing to the incorrect payer is submitted, or claim denied due to untimely filing is paid because information about a good cause for the delay is accepted. - E. Balance Billing
+Interest payments are not made for claims where additional information is received after the original claim payment or denial, claims denied due to untimely filing and later paid because evidence of timely prior filing to the incorrect payer is submitted, or claim denied due to untimely filing is paid because information about a good cause for the delay is accepted.

+E. Balance Billing